 Alcohol is a major contributor to motorcycle crashes, particularly fatal crashes.
-Studies show that nearly 40% of all riders killed in motorcycle crashes had been drinking.
-The rest had only a few drinks in their systems - enough to impair riding skills.
-In the past, drug levels have been harder to distinguish or have not been separated from drinking violations for the traffic records.
-But riding "under the influence" of either alcohol or drugs poses physical and legal hazards for every rider.
+Studies show that 29% of all fatally injured motorcycle riders had BAC levels above the legal imit of 0.08%.
+An additional 8% had lower alcohol levels (BAC 0.01 to 0.07%), demonstrating that having only a drink or two in one's system is enough to impair riding skills.
+Drug levels are harder to distinguish or have not been separated from drinking violations for the traffic records.
+But riding "under the influence" of either alcohol or drugs poses physical hazards and legal consequences for every rider.